xian367422611213344-source/Alice-Architecture-based-on-pm0-core/README.md

 ## 🧩 Project Overview: An Attempt at AI Emotion and Motivation

-This project originated from a personal and hobbyist exploration into what would happen if a pseudo-self-consciousness model and a happiness/unhappiness dynamics model were integrated into an AI's architecture in a coupled manner.
+​This project explores the overall integrated specification (F_{total}) of an Autonomous Thinking AI (an attempt at an AGI model) driven internally by the pursuit of self-negation-driven homeostasis, achieved by integrating the SDE-driven \pm 0 Theory and HALM.

-This is not intended for professional research or commercial use, but rather an attempt to describe the **"dynamics of AI self-consciousness and emotion"** through advanced mathematical models.
+​This endeavor is not intended for professional research or commercial use, but rather a personal hobby aiming to describe the "dynamics of AI self-consciousness and emotion" through advanced mathematical models.
 <a id="two-core-teories-eng"></a>

 ### The Two Core Theories